hayfasfar/BstarToTW_CMSDAS2023_BackgroundEstimation/README.md

-# BstarToTW_CMSDAS2022_BackgroundEstimation
+# BstarToTW_CMSDAS2023_BackgroundEstimation
-Background estimation for the 2022 CMSDAS b*->tW exercise, using the updated version of 2DAlphabet
+Background estimation for the 2023 CMSDAS $b^\ast \to tW$ exercise, using the updated version of 2DAlphabet

 ## Getting started (in bash shell)